turambar173/indigo-lbtda-onedata/README.md

 oneprovider1 | Trieste    | 192.168.56.61
 oneprovider2 | Heidelberg | 192.168.56.62

-Table 2: IPs of the Onedata installation with three different machines <a name="t-threemachines-ip"></a>
+Table 2: IPs of the Onedata installation with three different machines

 **Warning**.
 Onedata uses these ports, therefore check your firewall: